Taking well-earned time out will refresh both you and your business.

 How To Avoid Burnout

 To avoid burnout, try to stay aware of your stress levels – noting the causes of your stress and the activities that help to keep your anxieties at bay.
 The moment you recognise your stress levels rising, it’s time to take action.
 This doesn’t have to mean immediately booking a holiday.
-You might also be able to take smaller steps, such as attending meditation classes, taking time to read a book, committing time to socialise with family and friends, starting a gym membership, or simply going for walks on your lunch break.
+You might also be able to take smaller steps, such as attending meditation classes, taking time to read a book, committing time to socialise with family and friends, starting a gym membership, or simply going for walks on your lunch break after eating healthy food prepared in kitchen.
 Jack highlights the importance of exercise – it’s one of the most effective ways to combat burnout.
 When you improve your physical fitness, you also build up your immune system.
 Plus, when you exercise, your brain releases endorphins that make you feel good and boost your resilience against stress.

 Taking holidays is important too though – Jack recommends a week away but emphasises that you need to find the time period that works best for you.
 You’ll find that work will always expand to fill the time that you dedicate to it.
 Instead, cut your hours back.
 You might be surprised at how much you still manage to achieve.